ArthurJ01/MiniGit/readme.md

 # Code structure
 main.cpp contains all command line commands parsing, then the proper function is called for each command (usually all code for that command is in the same file)

+# Building
+This project uses make.
+make all